 She completed credit courses at TCU Piano Pedagogy Graduate Program with the content including preschoolers to seniors.

-Patricia has been piano instructor since 2011 at the Tarrant County College Northwest Campus.
+Patricia has been a piano instructor since 2011 at the Tarrant County College Northwest Campus.
 Beginning in April 2016, Tsai has been awarded Certificates of Appreciation from the College for her years of service and dedication to its Senior Education Program.

-Patricia Tsai is member of FWMTA, TMTA, MTNA, FWPTF; Committee member of Fort Worth Solo Competition sponsored by FWMTA.
+Patricia Tsai is a member of FWMTA, TMTA, MTNA, FWPTF; Committee member of Fort Worth Solo Competition sponsored by FWMTA.

-She enjoys teaching students of all ages and has been teaching Park Cities School of Music since January 2018.
+She enjoys teaching students of all ages and has been teaching at Park Cities School of Music since January 2018.